Chamoy (sauce): Origins

 The precise origins of chamoy are uncertain.
 There are three main pathways that they may have been introduced to Mexico, as well as the origin of the name.
-All of them ultimately originate from the Chinese crack seed (li hing mui) snacks, made from dried, sour, and salty plums or berries.
+All of them ultimately originate from the Chinese Li Hing Mui (Huà Méi 話梅) snacks, made from dried, sour, and salty plums or berries.

 The first origin hypothesis is via Filipino immigrants on the Manila galleons which connected the Philippines and Mexico from 1565 to 1815.
 Chamoy is probably derived from the champoy (also spelled tsampoy, or rarely as sampóy) of the Philippines.
 Champoy are made using identical techniques of dried fruits pickled in brine and vinegar.
 These are usually made from locally available Myrica rubra, or from imported plums, prunes, or apricots.
 The latter are more often known under the separate name kiamoy (spelled ciamoy in Philippine Spanish, another possible origin of the term "chamoy").
 They have the same flavor profile as chamoy: a combination of sweet, sour, and salty.
 They originate from the li hing mui recipes carried by Chinese immigrants (sangley) to the Philippines during the Spanish colonial period.
 Kiamoy is derived from Philippine Hokkien 鹹梅 (kiâm-muî, salted plum); while champoy is derived from Cantonese 陳皮梅 (dried peel plum), referring to chenpi.
 In modern times, the name is also applied to the unrelated Filipino tamarind candy made from ripe tamarind balls cooked in a salt and sugar mixture.
 However, whereas champoy refers to the pickled fruit in the Philippines, in Mexico the term chamoy has evolved to refer to the sauce derived from pickling the fruit; while the fruits themselves are now known as saladitos.

 The second hypothesis is via 19th-century Chinese workers in Hawaii that also carried the tradition of li hing mui with them as salted and dried apricots.
 In this version, the name "chamoy" is supposedly derived from 西梅, see mui ([siː muːi]), which is more accurately a catchall term for dried fruit (especially plums) in Hawaii.
 However it is unknown how it may have been introduced to Mexico.
 Since the Manila galleons do not pass through Hawaii, the link is tenuous.

 The third hypothesis is via the Japanese umeboshi.
-The term "chamoy", in this case, was supposedly coined by Teikichi Iwadare, a Japanese immigrant to Mexico who produced umeboshi made with apricot in the 1950s, which he allegedly called "chamoy" from Chinese suan mei ("sour plum") or Vietnamese xí muôi ("preserved prune").
+The term "chamoy", in this case, was supposedly coined by Teikichi Iwadare, a Japanese immigrant to Mexico who produced umeboshi made with apricot in the 1950s, which he allegedly called "chamoy" from Chinese 酸梅 (suān méi)—sour plum—or Vietnamese xí muôi ("preserved prune").
 However, no explanation is given as to why a Japanese immigrant would name his product in Chinese or Vietnamese.
 Umeboshi preparation is also very different in that it only uses dry salt and does not use vinegar.